Modapto/Modapto-System/system-deployment/README.md

 docker compose down traefik
 ```

+***NOTE***: ELK stack operates under a free 30-day trial usage.
+After that period, users have to switch to the Basic License from Kibana UI.
+MODAPTO will still operate with the same functionalities with no additional effort or without any malfunction.
+To change the License of ELK, go to Kibana UI and search for "LICENSE" in the search field.
+Navigate to the single result and select to switch to default "Basic License".
+This step can be achieved also upon initialization of MODAPTO System.

 ## Testing Documentation

 MODAPTO provides a comprehensive testing documentation process, including detailed test cases and reports.
 You can find the testing documentation in the [`testing-documentation`](../testing-documentation/) folder located in the root directory of this repository.